-Habitability Standards in Quebec
+Habitability Standards — Quebec

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Canadian federal statutes and official sources.
 Provincial information reflects each province's own legislation and court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

-Every landlord in Canada has a legal duty to provide safe, livable housing that meets building code standards.
-This includes working plumbing, electrical systems, heating, and pest control.
+Every Canadian landlord owes a statutory duty to deliver a safe, livable unit that meets building code standards.
+That covers working plumbing, electrical, heating, and pest control — the basics that keep a place habitable.

 When does it apply?